hongxinli/Dijit-Tree-CheckBox/Hierarchy-Store.md

 <h2 id="multi-parented-objects">Multi Parented Objects</h2>
 Multi parented objects are objects that have more than one parent.
-A perfect example is a family tree were each child has two parent.
+A perfect example is a family tree were each child has two parents.
 A parent, in the context of a store, is an abstract data type that merely defines some sort of relation between objects.
 If, for example, your store represents geographical data including a train station,